With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreAdolescent Recovery Center is a mental health facility in Columbia, SC, located at 720 Gracern Road , Suite 104, in the 29210 zip code.
+Learn MoreAdolescent Recovery Center is one of mental health facilities in Columbia, South Carolina, located at 720 Gracern Road , Suite 104, 29210 zip code.
 Adolescent Recovery Center provides partial hospitalization/day treatment.
-Adolescent Recovery Center provides dialectical behavior therapy, cognitive behavioral therapy and activity therapy to children / adolescents.
+Adolescent Recovery Center provides dialectical behavior therapy, psychotropic medication and activity therapy to children / adolescents.
 Adolescent Recovery Center also supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services available at Adolescent Recovery Center include suicide prevention services, family psychoeducation and case management.
+Additional services provided at Adolescent Recovery Center include family psychoeducation, suicide prevention services and case management.

 Learn MoreLexington County Community Mental Health Center Adult Clinic/emergency Services is one of mental health facilities in Lexington, South Carolina, located at 301 A Palmetto Park Boulevard, 29072 zip code.
-Lexington County Community Mental Health Center Adult Clinic/emergency Services provides outpatient treatment and telemedicine/telehealth.
-Lexington County Community Mental Health Center Adult Clinic/emergency Services provides individual psychotherapy, trauma therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Lexington County Community Mental Health Center Adult Clinic/emergency Services provides telemedicine/telehealth and outpatient treatment.
+Lexington County Community Mental Health Center Adult Clinic/emergency Services provides behavior modification, trauma therapy and group therapy to seniors 65 or older, adults and young adults.
 Lexington County Community Mental Health Center Adult Clinic/emergency Services also supports people with PTSD, people with serious mental illness and people with trauma.
-Additional services provided at Lexington County Community Mental Health Center Adult Clinic/emergency Services include court-ordered outpatient treatment, case management and suicide prevention services.
+Additional services provided at Lexington County Community Mental Health Center Adult Clinic/emergency Services include suicide prevention services, case management and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.